ably/ably-dotnet/Push README.md

     - You can leave `Debug signing certificate SHA-1` empty.
     - Download the generated `google-services.json` file
     - Place `google-services.json` in `example/android/app/`.
 We have `gitignore`d this file since it is associated with our Firebase project, but it is [not sensitive](https://stackoverflow.com/questions/37358340/should-i-add-the-google-services-json-from-firebase-to-my-repository), so you can commit it to share it with other developers/colleagues.
-- Provide ably with the FCM server key: In your [firebase project settings](https://knowledge.ably.com/where-can-i-find-my-google/firebase-cloud-messaging-api-key), create or use an existing cloud messaging server key, and enter it in your Ably app's dashboard (App > Notifications tab > Push Notifications Setup > Setup Push Notifications).
+- Provide Ably with the FCM server key: In your [firebase project settings](https://knowledge.ably.com/where-can-i-find-my-google/firebase-cloud-messaging-api-key), create or use an existing cloud messaging server key, and enter it in your Ably app's dashboard (App > Notifications tab > Push Notifications Setup > Setup Push Notifications).
-- You can follow the excellent [Android push notifications tutorial](https://ably.com/tutorials/android-push-notifications#setup-ably-account) which includes screenshots for the steps you need to take to link your ably account with Firebase messaging.
+- You can follow the excellent [Android push notifications tutorial](https://ably.com/tutorials/android-push-notifications#setup-ably-account) which includes screenshots for the steps you need to take to link your Ably account with Firebase messaging.

 ### iOS